The Church as Body of Christ

 }

-// All prayers ultimately go to God
+// CORRECT: All prayers ultimately addressed to God

 return await this.head.receive(packet);